kurtdevocht/ssap/README.md

 # ssap
 Simple Serial Arduino Protocol &amp; Scratch 2 helper

+Makes it possible to control Arduino in- and outputs with Scrath 2 (offline)

 Tested on an Arduino Leonardo.

 Instructions:

 - Load the sketch "Arduino Sketches/SSAP/SSAP.ino" on your Arduino
 - Now you can connect with the serial port to control the in- and outputs.
 You could use PuTTY on windows for instance.